windytan/redsea/README.md

     $ rtl_fm ... | redsea | jq '.prog_type'

-Details of the output format are described in the schema file (schema.json).
+Details of the output format are described in [the schema file](schema.json).

 ### Full usage